Saturday, November 22, 2008

 The schematic and code for this PWM motor control can be downloaded from here:

-Download Schematic & Code
+Schematic & Code on Google Docs

 Download datasheet: RFD3055